 We know how you feel.

-Now that the sparkle of sequins, flash of the lighting, ringing in your ears has faded away, you begin to wonder if it really happened, yet you know it did.
-So much time, drama and feelings invested and it is over in less than 13 minutes.
+Now that the sparkle and heat of pyro, flash of the lighting, ringing in your ears has faded away, you begin to wonder if it really happened, yet you know it did.
+So much time, drama and feelings invested, and it is over in less than 13 minutes.

 You are happy and you are sad.
 So are we.
 Just another part of show business.
 It happens to us as well.
 On every gig.
 This part is always shot through with joy and sadness.
 It is also, in show business as in life, inevitable.

 We have returned to our homes or to another project.
 Your beloved staging and lighting carts have been stripped of their state-of-the-art electronics.
-The wheels and some re-usable parts of the stage are in the back of two semi’s somewhere between the MetLife Stadium and Torrance, California.
-The video tiles headed home to their warehouses.
-The rest of it has been dismantled, cut to pieces and fills a few construction dumpsters somewhere in or near E Rutherford.
+The wheels and some re-usable parts of the stage are in the back of two semi’s somewhere between Mercedes-Benz Stadium and Torrance, California.
+The rest of it has been dismantled, cut to pieces, and fills six 60-yard dumpsters somewhere in a Fulton or DeKalb County.

 As we all go forward, try to remember a few things we shared.

-- The value of stories.
-The human mind is not made for emails and instant messages which say C U soon or #realfeelingnot.
+* The value of stories.
+The human mind is not made for emails and instant messages which say C U soon or luv U 2.
 It is hard-wired for stories and what they teach us.
 We are hopeful you have a few Super Bowl stories of your own.

-- What it feels like to unplug from the internet, cell phone, iPod, Facebook, Snapchat, Twitter, TV and video games for a while.
-Look into the eyes of another human being.
+* What it feels like to unplug from the Internet, cell phone, iPod, Facebook, MySpace, twitter, TV and video games for a while and look into the eyes of another human being.
 See them.
 Feel their presence and count on them to do their part.
-To mutually strive for and accomplish a very complex and difficult task, under the most rigid of timelines, at absolute Ground Zero of the hottest, most intensely focused media spotlight in the television world.
-Bruno Mars and the RHCP’s were there with us.
+To mutually strive for and accomplish a very complex and difficult task, under the most rigid of timelines, at absolute ground zero of the hottest, most intensely focused media spotlight in the television world.
+Maroon V was there with us.
 That place where magic is.

-Thanks, again NY/NJ Field Team Members.
+Thanks, again Field Team Members.
 We are crazy about you!